Video games and Linux: Commercial games for non-x86 instruction sets

 Sid Meier's Alpha Centauri was released for numerous architectures.

-Some companies ported games to Linux running on instruction sets other than x86, such as Alpha, PowerPC, Sparc, MIPS or ARM.
+Some companies ported games to Linux running on instruction sets other than x86, such as Alpha, PowerPC, SPARC, MIPS or ARM.

 Loki Entertainment Software ported Civilization: Call to Power, Eric's Ultimate Solitaire, Heroes of Might and Magic III, Myth II: Soulblighter, Railroad Tycoon II Gold Edition and Sid Meier's Alpha Centauri with Alien Crossfire expansion pack to Linux PowerPC.
 They also ported Civilization: Call to Power, Eric's Ultimate Solitaire, Sid Meier's Alpha Centauri with Alien Crossfire expansion pack to Linux Alpha and Civilization: Call to Power, Eric's Ultimate Solitaire to Linux SPARC.

 Linux Game Publishing published Candy Cruncher, Majesty Gold, NingPo MahJong and Soul Ride to Linux PowerPC.
 They also ported Candy Cruncher, Soul Ride to Linux SPARC and Soul Ride to Linux Alpha.

 Illwinter Game Design ported Dominions: Priests, Prophets and Pretenders, Dominions II: The Ascension Wars and Dominions 3 to Linux PowerPC, as well as Conquest of Elysium 3, Dominions 4: Thrones of Ascension to Raspberry Pi.

 Hyperion Entertainment ported Sin to Linux PowerPC published by Titan Computer and Gorky 17 to Linux PowerPC which later was published by LGP.

 Runesoft hired Gunnar von Boehn which ported Robin Hood – The Legend of Sherwood to Linux PowerPC.
 Later Runesoft ported Airline Tycoon Deluxe to Raspberry Pi was running Debian GNU/Linux.

+Laminar Research ported X-Plane 8 to Linux PowerPC.

 Iain McLeod ported Spheres of Chaos to Linux on the PlayStation 2 consoles and later re-released it as a freeware game.

 Market share

-The Steam Hardware Survey reports that as of January 2024, 2% of users are using some form of Linux as their platform's primary operating system.
+The Steam Hardware Survey reports that as of August 2026, 3.9% of users are using some form of Linux as their platform's main operating system.
 The Unity game engine used to make their statistics available and in March 2016 reported that Linux users accounted for 0.4% of players.
-In 2010, in the first Humble Bundle sales, Linux accounted for 18% of purchases.
+In 2010, in the first Humble Bundle sales, Linux formed 18% of purchases.